jairpgjunior/jairpgjunior/README.md

 # 👋 Hey, I'm JJ

-**GenAI Lead** at the Capgemini *CoE (Center of Excellence) in Portugal*, with 10+ years in software engineering, product leadership, and digital transformation.
+**GenAI Tech Lead** at the Capgemini *CoE (Center of Excellence) in Portugal*, with 10+ years in software engineering, product leadership, and digital transformation.

-Previously founded and exited **gStudio**, a low-code platform that modernized fragile workflows into scalable, UX-driven tools.
+Previously founded and exited [**gStudio**](https://www.linkedin.com/company/gstudioapp/), a low-code platform that modernized fragile business process workflows into scalable, UX-driven tools.

 ## 🔥 Current Focus in AI Engineering
 - Python, TypeScript, LangGraph.